 There’s nothing wrong with using existing frameworks to guide your insight-hunting, especially if you’re relatively inexperienced, but it’s when ONLY other people’s thinking makes it to the strategy deck that that’s a problem.
 Why should the client pay thousands for something they could have ordered from Amazon overnight?

-And there is absolutely nothing wrong with reading what the best and brightest minds in the industry have to say and learning from it – but if you’re only rehashing other people’s work, however famous they are, that’s not strategy, that’s a book review.
+There is absolutely nothing wrong with reading what the best and brightest minds in the industry have to say and learning from it – but if you’re only rehashing other people’s work, however famous they are, that’s not strategy, that’s a book review.